thethunderturner/filament-latex/ISSUES.md

 -[ ] Add option to display either avatar or names in the author and collaborator columns -[ ] Collaborative editing for codemirror [here](https://codemirror.net/examples/collab/) -[x] Fix disappearing editor after livewire update
+-[ ] Add hasinstallcommand in the service provider [see here](https://github.com/awcodes/filament-curator/blob/3.x/src/CuratorServiceProvider.php)
+-[ ] Dont use `Hidden` form component as that is a security risk.
+Just use `Select` instead.